First NHS round-the-clock mental health unit opens under 10 Year Health Plan | NHS England

 First NHS round-the-clock mental health unit opens under 10 Year Health Plan

-Hundreds of patients in East London are set to benefit as the NHS opened its first 24/7 neighbourhood mental health centre today – a key commitment under the 10 Year Health Plan – offering walk-in support for people with mental illness.
+Hundreds of patients in East London are set to benefit as the NHS recently (17 July 2025) opened its first 24/7 neighbourhood mental health centre – a key commitment under the 10 Year Health Plan – offering walk-in support for people with mental illness.

 Tower Hamlets in East London is the first community to benefit as the NHS launches this trailblazing model of round-the-clock mental health support – with the rest opening later in the year – as the government and NHS hit the ground running in delivering the landmark plan to provide a health service fit for the future and to drive a seismic shift in care to the community.